rfjakob/barwin-pc/README.md

 		./run-all.sh

-If that does not work, start the services in this order:
+If that does not work, start the services in this order (Don't forget to build first!):

 1. Start the Arduino simulator (enter sudo password if asked):